 Delete a Task

-Hover your mouse over the task and then click the trash can button.
+To "delete" a task click on the trash can button.

 Set a Date for a Task

 Hover your mouse over the item, click on the calendar button and choose the desired date.
 To remove a date for a task click the Clear All link.
 See Calendar Integration for details about viewing your GQueues tasks on your Google Calendar.